TeamGenerAid/GANerAid/README.md

 ## Provided fuctions and Usage
 ### Data Preprocessing

+For the dataset to be passed to the library, the following must be ensured:
+- Binary variables must be converted to 0 and 1
+- The dataset must be passed in a pandas dataframe
+- Categorical variables should be avoided and therefore removed

-Internally the library is preprocessing the data.
+Internally the library is then further preprocessing the data.
 The data gets scaled to the range between -1 and 1.
 Afterwards, as small amount of noise is added to the binary columns.
 The data augmentation discussed in the next paragrahp is also handled here.

 ### Parameters